 There is a cave right on the beach and if you are not looking for it you will miss it.
 I snapped this photo and video inside of the cave and it’s still one of my favorite photos.

-This road to Hana stop is a must-see because the beautiful black-sand beach is the perfect spot for an unparalleled photo opportunity.
+The Black Sand Beach is one of those hidden gems on The Road to Hana and is a “must-see”.
+The black-sand beach is the perfect spot for an unparalleled photo opportunity.

 4. Island Style Tacos

 For the greedy traveler, the Road to Hana can be a rude awakening if not prepared.
 With very few places to stop and eat a full meal along the journey, Nahiku Marketplace comes as a welcome surprise for weary travelers.